c-siu/c-siu.github.io/index.md

 My favorite author is Dostoyevsky; favorite TV show, Taskmaster.
 Need to balance the heaviness and the lightness.

 I am an avid singer.
-I am a barritone at a choir (University Singers) at Stanford, enjoying the mostly classical reportoire selected by our wonderful director Robert Morgan.
+I am a baritone at a choir (University Singers) at Stanford, enjoying the mostly classical reportoire selected by our wonderful director Robert Morgan.
 I took singing lessons from my vocal coach, Gary Moulsdale, for three years.
 He was like a kind uncle to me.

 I am mostly an indoor guy, but Ithaca has made me more active.
 Picked up hiking and ice-skating here.
 Try to catch me at a trail or in the rink.